 And since it has less chunky tread blocks, it also means a higher level of ride comfort and road silence in highway driving.
 The same holds true for tire wear.
 Goodyear utilized a durable tear-resistant rubber compound and symmetric tread design.
 The optimized tread pattern enhances tread life while promoting even wear.
 But with saw-tooth block edges and multi-angle sipes, this tire offers tremendous grip over loose surfaces, light mud, and moderate snowfall.

 If comfort, durability, and silence are what you’re looking for in an A/T tire, check our Goodyear’s Wrangler TrailRunner AT.
+These are a top pick for the best tires for Tacoma.

 Similar to the Goodyear, Bridgestone’s Dueler A/T Revo 3 is a hybrid tire.
 It combines solid highway comfort and a silent ride with confident performance whether on or off-road.
 However, the Bridgestone is more rugged than the Goodyear.
 With deep initial treads, wide circumferential grooves, open shoulder blocks, and staggered shoulder lugs, this tire transitions flawlessly from the highway to the nearest off-road trail without skipping a beat.